moia-dev/run-book-template/run-book-template.md

 > To recover the application after a disaster case, execute the deployment steps as defined in the `Deployment` section, both for
 > infrastructure and application code.
 In case it is needed, restore data from the most recent backup, as described above in the
-> `System BAckup and Restore / Restoreprocedure` section.
+> `System backup and restore / Restore procedures` section.
+>
+> This recovery plan is verified at least once a year in December, and will be updated as needed.

 ### Deployment